 If you don't get around very well and prefer to exercise sitting down, try exercise videos in a chair.
 Collage Video and Armchair Fitness are two good resources.

 For flexibility exercise: There are lots of good resources for stretching exercises.

 For balance exercise: Do some or all of these exercises every day for best results.
 Have someone standing nearby to support you if you are concerned you might fall, especially for the ones where I suggest closing your eyes, since this is the most challenging.
-Speak with your doctor before doing these exercises if you have a balance disturbance or are concerned about whether you can do them.
+Speak with your doctor before doing these exercises if you have a balance disturbance or are concerned about whether it is safe for you to do them.

-2. Nose toucher: Stand with your right leg approximately 24 inches in front of your left, bend your knees slightly, and try to touch your nose with your finger.
-The more in line your feet with each other the more challenging this will be.
-Once you can do it well with either leg in front of the other, try this with your eyes closed.
+- Nose toucher: Stand with your right leg approximately 24 inches in front of your left, bend your knees slightly, and try to touch your nose with your finger.
+The more in line your feet are with each other the more challenging this will be.
+Once you can do it well with either leg in front of the other, try this exercise with your eyes closed.

-4. Marching: Hold on to a sturdy chair for balance, and lift your right knee up toward your chest, then lower to starting positions.
+- Marching: Hold on to a sturdy chair for balance, and lift your right knee up toward your chest, then lower to starting positions.
 The left knee can be bent slightly.
-Repeat 10-15 times with the right leg, then do the left leg.
-You can progress to touching the chair with one finger for balance, then eventually no holding at all, and finally with your eyes closed.
+Repeat 10-15 times with the right leg, and then do the left leg.
+You can progress to touching the chair with one finger for balance, then eventually without holding onto any support at all, and finally with your eyes closed.
 You can also try alternating the marching between left and right leg instead of one set with one leg.

 Go for it!